The Marylebone area has lots of shopping options, including clothing, shoes, accessories stores. For the best of retail therapy head to:

-Alfie's, one of the biggest and grandest antique markets in London is the favourite with designers.
-Covering 35,000 square feet over five floors, the market on Church Street offers paintings, furniture, ceramic, jewellery and a lot more.
-Although a dealers’ venue, the market is open to general public too.
+- Alfie's Antique Market: Alfie's, one of the biggest and grandest antique markets in London is a favourite with designers.
+Covering 35,000 square feet over five floors, this market on Church Street offers paintings, furniture, ceramic, jewellery and a lot more.
+Although a dealers’ venue, the market is open to the general public too.

-The market offers visitors with a lively street market experience.
-It’s excellent location and connectivity to Hyde Park, Regent’s Canal and West End makes it a popular shopping joint.
+- Church Street Market: The market offers visitors with a lively street market experience.
+The excellent location and connectivity to Hyde Park, Regent’s Canal and the West End makes it a popular shopping location.

-Some of the famous clothes stores on Oxford Street near Marylebone include Browns, Uniqlo, The Girl Can’t Help It, Whistles, Primark and Topshop.
+- Oxford Street: Some of the famous clothes stores on Oxford Street near Marylebone include Browns, Uniqlo, GAP, Bershka, Accessorize, Whistles, Primark and Topshop.

 - Food & Drink: Marylebone also houses plenty of food and drink shops.
 Some of these are The Natural Kitchen, Ginger Pig, Carluccio’s, Rococo, Truc Vert, Green Valley and Orrery Epicerie.

 Check out Cath Kidston for vintage-inspired floral prints on bags, clothes and kitchenware.

 More Apartments in london